KWONDU/mtr-lftqa-dataset/shots/shot_1_qtsumm_same_page_with_similar_tables.md

     A.  The only player from South Carolina on the 2007 Kentucky Wildcats Football Team was Ventrell Jenkins, a Jr at the time.
 He was 6'2 and 285 lbs, and played Re.
 He had played in 11 games that year.
     ---
     S.  Ventrell Jenkins was the only player from South Carolina on the 2007 Kentucky Wildcats Football Team.
 He was a junior at the time, standing 6’2 and weighing 285 pounds.
 He played the Re position and participated in 11 games that year.
+    ---
+    NQ.
+What are the players who are from South Carolina?

 **QA pair 2 - Entailed statement 2**